How I Organize Python Libraries

 In

-, for example, I’ve added a flexible I/O system used across the library.
+pyswark, for example, I’ve added a flexible I/O system used across the library.
 It’s abstracted enough to support local files, URLs, or custom URIs.from pyswark.core.io import api data = api.read( "pyswark://data/df.csv" )

 Guideline: modules in

-should not be imported by anything in/lib
+/coreshould not be imported by anything in/libor/util.

 What goes in the /util package?

-package is where I stash all those low-level helpers that don’t fit anywhere else.
+The /util package is where I stash all those low-level helpers that don’t fit anywhere else.
 They’re generic, lightweight, and not tied to any specific functionality or domain model.

 -